 We can now finally start the server.
 Exit the text editor and run the following command:

 The server is now running and will run until you tell it to stop by pressing CTRL+C.

 At the time of writing (Firefox 30), there’s no convenient way to configure Firefox to use a private sync server.
 You have to open a new window or tab in the browser and enter about:config in the address bar.
-Search for the services.sync.tokenServerURI in the available settings and change the value to the address of your server with a path of “token/1.0/sync/1.5”.
+Search for the “services.sync.tokenServerURI” in the available settings.
+If you can’t find that, search for “identity.sync.tokenserver.uri”.
+Change the value of whatever property you find to the address of your server with a path of “token/1.0/sync/1.5”.